Loading...

 Final Thought

-• Tailwind only generates CSS for class names it can detect.
-Dynamic strings like bg-{{ color }}-500 are invisible to Tailwind.
+Tailwind only generates CSS for class names it can see.
+Dynamic strings like bg-{{ color }}-500 are invisible unless you safelist them.

 Further Reading: